PMCC-BioinformaticsCore/janis/docs/index.rst

    # Will print the CWL, input file and relevant tools to the console
    w.translate("cwl", to_disk=False)  # or "wdl"

-More information can be found on creating edges on the `Building Connections <tutorials/buildingconnections.html>`__ documentation.

 Now we've created our workflow, we can export a CWL representation to the console using ``.translate("cwl")``.